Alexander Technique and Other Somatic Practices working with Parkinson's Disease BASIC TRAINING

 The Poise Project has been growing a worldwide project to bring individual and group adapted-Alexander classes to people living with Parkinson’s disease and their family care partners around the globe.

-To learn more about The Poise Project and all of our international activities since 2016, please visit our TPP Timelines pages:
+To learn more about The Poise Project and all of our international activities from 2016-2025, please visit our TPP Timelines pages:

 How can you improve the quality of life of people living with Parkinson’s disease?

-The first step is to complete a training about the complexities of Parkinson’s disease, and the daily challenges of people living with a diagnosis of Parkinson’s.
-Our AT for Parkinson’s Basic Training offers practical information on best practices to more effectively teach this population in your private, in person practices.
+Take our training to be ready to address the complexities of Parkinson’s disease, and the daily challenges of people living with a diagnosis of Parkinson’s.
+Our Somatics for Parkinson’s Basic Training offers practical information on best practices to more effectively teach this population in your private, in person practices.

-If you are interested in taking the first step to improve the quality of life for people living with this challenging disease, The Poise Project has a Basic Training in Parkinson’s via four recordings from one of our past group online trainings.
+If you are interested in improving the quality of life for people living with this challenging disease, The Poise Project has a Basic Training in Parkinson’s via four recordings from one of our past group online trainings.
 There are a total of 13 hours of recorded training and you can chose from groups that were taught:

 In English